2025 SL viewer release summaries week #32

 The Web User Group meeting venue, Denby

-The following notes cover the key points from the Web User Group (WUG) meeting, held on Wednesday June 4th, 2025.
+The following notes cover the key points from the Web User Group (WUG) meeting, held on Wednesday August 6th, 2025.
 These notes form a summary of the items discussed and is not intended to be a full transcript.
+The official video is embedded at the end of this summary.

 Meeting Overview